RedHatInsights/insights-behavioral-spec/docs/scenarios_list.md

 ## `SHA_Extractor/sha_extractor.feature`

-* Check that SHA exctractor service has all the information and interfaces it needs to work properly
+* Check that SHA extractor service has all the information and interfaces it needs to work properly
 * Check if SHA extractor is able to consume messages from Kafka
-* Check if SHA extractor is able to consume messages from Kafka and then download tarball
-* Check if SHA extractor is able to consume messages from Kafka, download tarball, and take SHA images
-* Check if SHA extractor is able to finish the processing of SHA images

 ## `smart-proxy/smoketests.feature`